 Using the Surrogate Mother’s Breast Milk

 The surrogacy agreement does not consider this essential factor to avoid emotional conflict.
-Most of the cases, both intended parents and surrogates do not agree to breastfeed the child from the surrogate, as it creates an emotional attachment between neonates and surrogates.
+In most of the cases, both intended parents and surrogates do not agree to breastfeed the child from the surrogate, as it creates an emotional attachment between neonates and surrogates.

-But every child has right for breast-fed.
+But every child has the right to breastfeed.
 In this aspect, if both intended parents and surrogates accept two motherly perspectives in surrogacy to provide the basic right to the newborn.

 If the intended family agrees to afford the extra expense including taking care of the surrogate mother during this period to produce enough milk, shipping costs, and the other supplies required for the process.
 All these aspects are usually included in the surrogacy agreement for the smooth completion of the whole event.